tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 We now have our code published online, licensed as open source, archived with Zenodo, accessible via a DOI and with a citation file to encourage people to cite it.
 What else might we want to do in order to improve how findable, accessible or reusable it is?
 One further step we could take is to publish the code with a peer reviewed journal.
 Some traditional journals will accept software submissions, although these are usually as a supplementary material for a paper.
-There also journals which specialise in research software such as the [https://openresearchsoftware.metajnl.com/](Journal of Open Research Software), [https://joss.theoj.org/](The Jornal of Open Source Software) or [https://www.sciencedirect.com/journal/softwarex](SoftwareX).
+There also journals which specialise in research software such as the [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/), [The Jornal of Open Source Software](https://joss.theoj.org/) or [SoftwareX](https://www.sciencedirect.com/journal/softwarex).
 With these the submission will be the software itself and not a paper, although a short abstract or description of the software is often required.
 :::

 # Working with collaborators

-The strength of online collaboration tools such as Github doesn't just lie in the ability to share code, but also in the ability to track problems with that code and for multiple developers to work on it independently and bring their changes together and to review those changes before they are accepted.
+The strength of online collaboration tools such as Github doesn't just lie in the ability to share code.
+They also allow us to track problems with that code, for multiple developers to work on it independently and bring their changes together and to review those changes before they are accepted.

 ## Tracking Issues with Code

 A key feature of Github (as opposed to Git itself) is the issue tracker.
 This provides us a place to keep track of any problems or bugs in the code and to discuss them with other developers.
 Sometimes advanced users will also use issue trackers of public projects to report problems they are having (and sometimes this is misused by users seeking help using documented features of the program).

 In the testing chapter earlier on we identified a bug in our code with missing values or date stamps failing (***DOUBLE CHECK THIS IS REALLY THE PROBLEM***).
 Let's go ahead and create a new issue in our Github repository to describe this problem.
+We can find the issue tracker on the "Issues" tab in the top left of the Github page for the repository.
+Click on this and then click on the green "New Issue" button on the right hand side of the screen.
+We can then enter a title and description of our issue.

 A good issue description should include:

  - What the problem is, including any error messages that are displayed.
  - What version of the software it occured with.